— David Roberts, in a Grist cross-post.

 The other day, I wrote about a study that attempted to explain why conservative white men (CWM) are so loathe to accept the threat of climate change.
 It has to do with system justification and identity-protective cognition.
 Go read it!

 The question remains: What should we do about it?
 The denialism or indifference of CWM toward climate is a huge barrier to getting anything done.
 In this post, I’m going to argue that the typical strategies are doomed to failure.
 It may be that the simplest, least clever strategy — kick their [metaphorical] asses — is still the way to go.
+Repeat it

 The original and still most popular approach to dealing with climate deniers is reasoned persuasion: facts and figures and reports and literature reviews and slideshows and whitepapers.
 This hasn’t ever really worked, but climate types keep trying, like American tourists in a foreign country who try to overcome the language barrier by talking louder and more slowly.

 While the study postulated a lot of interesting things about CWM, one thing it didn’t ascribe to them is ignorance.
 In fact, the CWM who know the most about climate science are the most likely to reject the consensus account.
 And this isn’t a new finding.
 Yale’s “Six Americas” report found that the highly skeptical are more informed about climate change science than those who report a high degree of concern about it (the latter of whom still regularly confuse climate with the ozone hole, etc.).

 A large number of CWM have taken pains to seek out information on climate change so that they can dispute it.
 You’ve no doubt encountered them in comment sections online.
 This is called motivated reasoning: reasoning aimed at justifying a pre-existing conclusion or social identity, gathering supporting facts and ignoring disconfirming evidence.